MikeNwin/code-to-cloud/doc/steps.md

 2. Click on the app service URL (e.g. `https://calculator.azurewebsites.net`).

-3. Notice the app service web site is up and running—but bare and showing only a default app service landing page.
+3. Notice the app service web site is up and running—but only showing a default app service landing page.

 ### Get the publish profile